caraortizmah/BindingInteraction/README.md

   Complete all pre-run steps in order

     1. Paths for the work and PDB structure.
-    2. Configure folders and directories for the user proyect.
+    2. Configure folders and directories for the user project.
-    3. Run pipeline over user proyect.
+    3. Run pipeline over user project.

 For further information go to docs/ for reading the documentation